 Recovery community organizations like CCAR provide training and the opportunity for family members to come together as a group to achieve things that could not be done on their own.
 Working as a group to put a positive face on family issues and provide support to families can provide a sense of community and purpose and provide a venue for service to other family members still suffering.
-To the family members who are reading this, we encourage you to seek out recovery advocacy organizations in your area and help support them in ways that will benefit you and the larger community.
+To the family members reading who are this. we seek out recovery encourage you to advocacy organizations in your area and help support them in ways that will benefit you and the larger community.
 It is time family members became full partners in this new recovery advocacy movement.